sonic-net/SONiC/doc/mgmt/SONiC_ConfigDB_support_Yang_default_values_and_profiles.md

 ## 3.1 Cold-reboot

 - Code-reboot will reload minigraph, profile DB will re-render in reload minigraph.
+- sonic-cfggen and sonic-utility will update to support generate profile DB during reload minigraph.

 ## 3.2 Warm-reboot

-- Profile DB will presist to file before warm-reboot, will load from saved file after warm-reboot.
+- Profile DB will follow SONiC warm-reboot process, warm-reboot will save whole Redis DB to /host/warmboot/dump.rdb, please refer to [SONiC YANG MODEL GUIDELINES](#7-1-sonic-yang-model-guidelines)
 - DB migrator will run after warm reboot, will handle OS upgrade in DB migrator.

 ## 3.3 Fast-reboot

 - Fast-reboot will reload minigraph, profile DB will re-render in reload minigraph.
+- sonic-cfggen and sonic-utility will update to support generate profile DB during reload minigraph.

 ## 3.4 Schema upgrade and DB migration

 - DB migrator will re-render profile DB to handle schema change.
-  - Profile DB will rendered by cfg-gen command.
+  - Profile DB will generate by sonic-cfggen command.
-- DB migrator code will implify by deprate hardcoded config and complex upgrade logic for profile config.
+- DB migrator code will improve by deprate hardcoded config and complex upgrade logic.
 - Some profile configuration change are disruptive, for example buffer config change,those change need fast-reboot to make sure change refelected on ASIC.

 # 4 Error handling